mahmoudZakaria90/bundler-plate/README.md

 # bundler-plate
-Generates a boilerplate and a basic config file for webpack/gulp based on user input.
+A CLI generates a boilerplate and config file for webpack/gulp with the most recommended and commonly used configurations.

 # Installation